joaquinbvw/phinity_task_final/docs/Specification.md

 ### 3.4 Implementation Note (Non-Normative)

 A common way to implement a multi-cycle multiplier is a **shift-and-add** scheme over the multiplier operand bits, combined with sign handling (e.g., multiply magnitudes and apply the final sign).
 This is offered as intuition only; any method is allowed so long as Sections 3.1–3.3 are satisfied.

+### 3.5 Reset Interaction (Conceptual)

+If the multiplier has a reset input, then when reset is asserted it must return to an idle state:

+- any in-flight operation is canceled,
+- output-valid is deasserted (no pending result),
+- the multiplier presents itself as ready to accept a new input pair once reset is deasserted (optionally immediately, or within one clock cycle depending on the surrounding system’s conventions).

 ---